Error Thresholds in Presence of Epistatic Interactions: Appendix III: Signatures of Replica Symmetry Breaking

 The concept of Replica Symmetry Breaking (RSB) was introduced to describe the complex energy landscape of spin glasses, and it is a fundamental idea in the study of complex systems and statistical mechanics \cite{mezard87, nishimori11b}.
 The overlap $q_{SG}$ between two spin configurations $\sigma$ and $\sigma'$ is defined as:

 where $L$ is the number of spins and $\sigma_i \in \{-1,1\}$.
 In a system exhibiting RSB, the distribution of overlaps (the similarity between different microscopic configurations) is non-trivial.
 Different instantiations of the quenched disorder will give rise to different overlap distributions, which must be averaged over the replicas, i.e $\bar P(q_{SG}) = \langle P(q_{SG})\rangle_R$.
-This means the overlap distribution function over several replicas, $\bar P(q_{SG})$, is not a simple delta function as it would be in a system with replica symmetry, but rather has a broad, almost continuous form.
-RSB indicates that the phase space of the system is divided into many metastable states, and a breakdown of ergodicity.\\
+This means the overlap distribution function over several replicas, $\bar P(q_{SG})$, is not a simple delta function as it would be in a system with replica symmetry, but rather has a broad, almost continuous shape.
+RSB indicates that the phase space of the system is divided into many metastable states, a hallmark of ergodicity breakdown.\\

 In order to apply the methods to study RSB to epistatic fitness landscapes such as the ones that arise from the simplified NK model presented previously, we introduce the overlap between two genotypes $s$ and $s'$ as: